FIBA: Frequency-Injection based Backdoor Attack in Medical Image Analysis

 We introduce a novel backdoor attack method named FIBA in the MIA domain.
 FIBA injects the trigger in the amplitude spectrum in the frequency domain.
 It preserves the semantics of the poisoned image pixels by maintaining the phase information, making it capable of delivering attacks to both classification and dense prediction models.
 Extensive experiments on three representative MIA tasks demonstrate the effectiveness of FIBA and its superiority over state-of-the-art methods in terms of attack performance as well as resistance to various defense techniques.

-\textbf{Broader Impacts.} This study points out the weakness of deep learning models in MIA domain under backdoor attacks and shows a frequency-based attack technique to the community.
-Although backdoor attacks themselves may threaten AI systems, including the practical CAD systems, they also help raise attention to model security.
-Besides, the study of backdoor attacks can also benefit the development of more secure AI systems by facilitating the research on model defense accordingly.
+\textbf{Broader Impacts.} Backdoor attacks can happen in real life when a hospital entrusts patient data to a third-party for model training or under a federated learning framework, which can cause misdiagnosis or missed diagnosis.
+Our study points out the weakness of deep learning models in MIA domain under backdoor attacks and can benefit the development of more secure AI systems by facilitating the research on model defense accordingly.
 In this sense, we think our work has a positive impact on the future research of developing trustworthy AI technologies.